 2) The Amphitheatre

-The Amphitheatre is one of the most famous spots in Altos de Chavon.
+The Amphitheatre is one of the most famous spots in Altos de Chavon, and it’s an essential spot to visit for any shore excursion from the Punta Cana cruise port.
 Back in the 1980s, Frank Sinatra even played a concert here.
 But I don’t recommend trying to regale your fellow cruise-goers with “My Way” here.
 They’ll probably be super embarrassed and disavow any knowledge of you.
+Not that I speak from personal experience here.
+Ahem.

 It’s still amazing to me that this amphitheatre looks so old, when in fact it wasn’t finished until the early 1980s.
 But you really feel like you could be in a Southern Spanish or French city when you stand here.
 A magic worthy of David Copperfield!